 Does this position further you in your career or help you achieve a goal?
 Although you should always be working toward your career goals, there will be times when you need to take a particular job in order to achieve that next goal, Huhman said.
 Every type of experience you gain gives you the opportunity to shape your career path.
 If this is not your dream job, you should make sure that, if you were to accept, it would at least serve as a steppingstone for you.

 "Level with yourself up front, Gurney said.
 "Ideally, you can find something redeeming and useful in the work, even if it's only to buy you some freedom to keep your 'dream job' search on track."

 Will I have to sacrifice any of my goals if I take the job?
 It's one thing if a job wouldn't exactly fulfill your long-term goals.
 It's another to actually have to give up a goal in order to accept a job.
 Huhman advised comparing your goals to the job offer and see where they overlap or fall short.

-Are serious goals being sacrificed?
-One of the most important questions you should ask yourself is if you would make any serious sacrifices in your career when accepting the job offer.
-Would you need to relocate to a new city or work more hours than you'd prefer?
-As long as the job keeps you moving forward in your career, then maybe the offer isn't so bad after all.
+"One of the most important questions you should ask yourself is if you would make any serious sacrifices in your career when accepting the job offer," she wrote.
+"Would you need to relocate to a new city or work more hours than you'd prefer?
+As long as the job keeps you moving forward in your career, then maybe the offer isn't so bad after all."

 "You can always negotiate an offer if you aren't completely satisfied," Huhman wrote.
 "But overall, you should weigh the costs and benefits of the position.
-And remember: Your career goals and values should always come first."
+And remember, your career goals and values should always come first."